|

 of richness, which in the case of this church was fairly well achieved (see

-p/ate 15).
+plate 15).

-the relics of St. Pantaleon, laying them in this church, which was then
+brought with them the relics of St. Pantaleon, laying them in this

 The high altar of this church is an excellent specimen of that gilded